 Henry M. Rowan College of Engineering

 The College recognizes the need for the consistency and expertise of professional advisors in addition to the vital connection between students and faculty members in the discipline-specific arenas.
 As such the College supports a dual advising system in which advisement is comprised of faculty mentoring and professional advising.
 For a description of advising at the freshmen, and sophomore through senior levels, please see below.

-To meet the transitional needs of first year students, freshman are assigned to both a professional advisor and discipline-specific faculty.
-The Freshman Program Advisor is freshmen's first resource for general Engineering and University inquiries, and can provide institutional information related to the following:
+To meet the transitional needs of first year students, freshmen are assigned to both a professional advisor and discipline-specific faculty.
+The Freshmen Program Advisor is freshmen's first resource for general Engineering and University inquiries, and can provide institutional information related to the following:

 - course sequence

 To reach the Freshmen Program Advisor, please contact: Maria Perez-Colón, Rowan Hall, 106, Tel.: 856.256.5302, email@example.com.
 To schedule an advising appointment with Ms. Perez-Colón, please do so via the Starfish/Rowan Success Network (RSN)/, http://www.rowan.edu/rsn.

 The Faculty Advisor/Mentor provides information and guidance that is specific to your field of study related to the following: